- La Venta Olmec Park and

 professional driver and all meals.

-tour will visit La Venta Park, a magnificent
+you will be met by your tour guide and then will visit La Venta Park, a magnificent

 exposition of Olmec Culture.
 The Parque-Museo La Venta is an open-air museum that contains most of the stone sculpture excavated at the Olmec site of La Venta.
 There are 28 Olmec carvings at this beautiful outdoor museum with an interesting zoo and lake.
 Each piece was set carefully for